How We Teach AT MORLEY VICTORIA

 At Morley Victoria we are always molding and shaping our curriculum to suit our young people and it really is a privilege to continually develop our curriculum offer.
 Reading is our ‘Master Skill’ and sits at the heart of everything we do.
 The National Curriculum of course is the starting point for all subjects to ensure our curriculum is robust and in line with Government guidelines.
 We also develop and shape our offer in line with current research and reading.

 We teach our subjects discretely, preserving the unique nature of each individual subject.
 It is important however that children make connections within their learning and the subjects we teach.
 We therefore aim to adopt a measured approach that retains subject disciplines but makes connections where they are appropriate.
 We use a combination of both substantive and disciplinary knowledge to ensure the children build on prior knowledge and take their subject specific knowledge and skills to the next level within each year group.
-Revisiting prior knowledge and making connections across the curriculum ensures that children build strong schema and are ultimately able to take make connections on their own and develop their learning independently.
+Revisiting prior knowledge and making connections across the curriculum ensures that children build strong schema, solid component knowledge and are ultimately able to take make connections on their own and develop their learning independently.

 Practise, Practise, Practise